California State Route 60: History

 In mid-2016, Caltrans started constructing a partial interchange at Lemon Avenue (to Brea Canyon Road) with no westbound exit.
 On May 1, 2018, the Lemon Avenue eastbound off-ramp exit and westbound on-ramp were opened, and the eastbound off-ramp exit to Brea Canyon Road was removed.
 The project was finished in late 2018.

+In 2020, Caltrans conducted a freeway rehabilitation project on the freeway from I-710 to I-605.
+The construction took two years and replaced the deteriorating concrete with new concrete.
+Construction started in 2020 and finished in 2022.
+Since the freeway was rehabilitated in sections, the entire median had to be replaced.
+In addition, as part of this project, Caltrans replaced the freeway signs with retro-reflective ones from the East LA interchange to Fairway Drive.
+All freeway signs in the median were replaced with new ones on the right hand side.
+Signs between Fairway Drive and the San Bernardino-Los Angeles county line will be replaced once the widening work on SR 57 is complete.

 To increase safety through the Badlands corridor between Moreno Valley and Beaumont, the Riverside County Transportation Commission (RCTC) partnered with Caltrans to complete a $138 million project to add a truck climbing lane in both directions at Gilman Springs Road and Jack Rabbit Trail.
 Construction began in the summer of 2019 and was completed in May 2022.

 Future

-There are plans to convert SR 60 from the Jack Rabbit trail exit to its eastern terminus (I-10) to a full freeway.
-These plans are only in the environmental phase and have not been approved by Caltrans to begin construction.
+Construction on the SR 57/SR 60 Interchange Improvements Project in the area around the SR 57/SR 60 overlap began in 2023 and is scheduled to be completed in 2028.
+The project will add an eastbound bypass lane between SR 57 southbound and Grand Avenue and between SR 57 northbound and Diamond Bar Boulevard.
+In addition, the Grand Avenue bridge is planned to be replaced with a wider bridge, and the eastbound off ramp will be redesigned.
+This is to affect the Diamond Bar Golf Course, which has been closed since 2021 to accommodate the freeway expansion.
+The widening of SR 60 westbound has already been completed.
+The westbound freeway previously went through a major widening in 2006 and the Grand Avenue/SR 60 westbound interchange had further improvements finished in 2019.

+The I-605 Corridor Improvement Project includes plans to reconstruct the SR 60/I-605 interchange.
+As of January 2024, the project is still going through the approval process.

 A groundbreaking ceremony was held for the future Potrero Boulevard interchange near the Jack Rabbit Trail exit of SR 60 on February 1, 2018.
-It is planned to be Exit 75.
+There are also plans to convert SR 60 from the Jack Rabbit trail exit to its eastern terminus (I-10) to a full freeway.
+If this segment is complete, the entire route will be up to Interstate standards.
+These plans are still only in the environmental phase and have not been approved yet.